Healing Karmic Relationships

 They’re generally challenging to say the least, and heartbreaking, to be more clear.

-So, how do you heal from one considering you're ending one?
+So, how do you heal from a karmic relationship if you're ending one?

 A karmic relationship is healed when one or the other person steps out of the cycle and grows spiritually.

 When one of the karmic relationship partners (probably you, because you’re reading this right now), walks away from the bond completely - physically, energetically and psychically - the relationship is over and this initiates the first step of healing from that relationship.